pingidentity/pingdirectory-go-client/configurationapi/docs/AddNumericGaugeRequest.md

 ### NewAddNumericGaugeRequest

-`func NewAddNumericGaugeRequest(gaugeName string, schemas []EnumnumericGaugeSchemaUrn, gaugeDataSource string, enabled bool, ) *AddNumericGaugeRequest`
+`func NewAddNumericGaugeRequest(gaugeName string, schemas []EnumnumericGaugeSchemaUrn, gaugeDataSource string, ) *AddNumericGaugeRequest`

 NewAddNumericGaugeRequest instantiates a new AddNumericGaugeRequest object This constructor will assign default values to properties that have it defined,